Skip to Content (Press Enter) Skip to Footer (Press Enter)

 3 min read

 No longer a buzzword, AHAs or alpha hydroxy acids have firmly cemented themselves as an ingredient that deserves a spot in your regular skincare rotation.
-They boost glow, soften the appearance of wrinkles and help to even the look of skin tone.
+They boost glow, soften the appearance of fine lines and help to even the look of skin tone.
 In short, this is a skincare ingredient worth knowing about.

 What are AHAs?